 Water in your basement is a huge problem.
-While basements are not at all common in Oklahoma City, the ones that are here aren't commonly protected with sump pumps.
 Not only can flood water ruin your belongings, it can contribute to mold and mildew growth and weaken the structure of your building.
-Sump pump installation in an Oklahoma City business or home can save a lot of money as prevent a lot of hassle in cleaning up a mess from basement water damage.
-Below are the top three things you need to know about sump pumps.
-For more information, call a Roto Rooter Rep who can answer all your questions.
+Sump pump installation in a home or business can save a lot of money and prevent a lot of hassle in cleaning up a mess from basement water damage.
+Below are the top three things you need to know about sump pumps and why you might want to consider installing one in your own home or business.

 There are two standard models: pedestal and submersible.
-The pedestal model mounts the motor on top of the tank.
-This makes it easy to service but also makes it visible.
-If the location is in a crawl space or a low-profile location, it won’t matter if it’s visible.
-The other type is ideal for locations where you don’t want it noticeable.
-The submersible motor rests inside the tank.
-It is tightly sealed so that water cannot leak into the parts and ruin it.
+The pedestal sump pump features a motor mounted on top of the tank, making it easier to service but visible.
+Pedestal models are ideal for crawl spaces or hard-to-access areas where it won’t matter if you can see it.
+Submersible sump pumps are ideal for locations where you don’t want the sump pump noticeable.
+The submersible motor is tightly sealed inside the tank.
 The main drawback is that servicing the submersible type is more difficult due to its hidden design.

-There are also two different types of motors: electric and manual.
-With the manual motor, you need to physically turn it on and off.
+There are also two different types of sump pump motors: electric and manual.
+With a manual motor, you need to physically turn it on and off.
 An electric motor has a switch that automatically turns on the pump whenever the water reaches a certain level in the tank.
-When the water is lower than that point, the motor is off.
-It is a good idea to have a battery backup with the electrical variety.
-With a battery backup the system can continue working even if the power goes out during heavy rain storms when it is especially needed.-
+Electric sump pumps should always have power available from a backup battery, so power outages during heavy storms won’t prevent the pump from activating.

-Plumbers recommend sump pump installation for all Oklahoma City homes or businesses that have a structure underneath the ground.
-Admittedly, we don’t have many basements in Oklahoma City and most of the ones we do have are commercial, not residential.
-But somehow sump pumps are somewhat unknown in these parts.
-They can also be useful in crawl spaces and cellars in addition to a regular basement.
-This recommendation is even for those who do not live in a flood zone, sump pumps can be a wise investment.
-Just an inch of water from a broken pipe or a heavy rain storm can cause a lot of damage.
+Roto-Rooter plumbers recommend sump pump installation for all homes or businesses that have a structure underneath the ground.
+Sump pumps can also be useful in crawl spaces and cellars in addition to a regular basement.
+Even for homes or businesses not located in a flood zone, sump pumps can be a wise investment.
+Just an inch of water from a broken pipe or a heavy rain storm can cause significant water damage.